matraina/stats_notebooks/README.md

 # stats_notebooks
 Statistics & Probability

-Welcome to stats_notebooks, where I delve into the fascinating world of statistics and probability!
-Here, I use Jupyter Notebooks to offer intuitive explanations, demonstrations, and solutions to results and problems in the field.
+Welcome to stats_notebooks!
+Here, I use Jupyter Notebooks to offer intuitive explanations to problems in statistics and probability.
+When applicable, I generally provide both analytical and Monte-Carlo solutions.

 Overview